chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ```

 {{< warning >}}

 - PLEASE DONOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
 - We currently don't support AD managed users in nodes.
 We only support local linux users.
+- If you have configured sudo password for the user, then you need to create an environment variable `sudo_password` and set the password as the value of the variable.
+Example: `export sudo_password=<password>`.
+And then run all sudo commands with `sudo -E or --preserve-env` option.
+Example: `sudo -E ./chef-automate deploy config.toml --airgap-bundle automate.aib`.
+This is required for the `chef-automate` CLI to run the commands with sudo privileges.
+Click [here](https://www.petefreitag.com/item/877.cfm) to know more.

 {{< /warning >}}

 ### Run these steps on Bastion Host Machine